opengis/laravel-log-visits/README.md

 php artisan log-visits:update-browscap
 ```

-You can make sure that you get a fresh version every week by adding this to your App\Console\Kernel.php file:
+You can make sure that you get a fresh version from the browscap.ini file every week by adding this to your App\Console\Kernel.php file:

 ```php